tomrausch/kubernetes_public/doc/Install Kubernetes (kubeadm) On Linux (Ubuntu).md

 I0728 15:07:06.127955 2299031 server.go:725] "--cgroups-per-qos enabled, but --cgroup-root was not specified.  defaulting to /"
 E0728 15:07:06.128214 2299031 run.go:74] "command failed" err="failed to run Kubelet: running with swap on is not supported, please disable swap! or set --fail-swap-on flag to false. /proc/swaps contained: [Filename\t\t\t\tType\t\tSize\t\tUsed\t\tPriority /swap.img                               file\t\t4194300\t\t3336\t\t-2]"
 ```
+the output on the Worker Node may vary

 - Description:  The primary "node agent" that runs on each node.
 - Documenation: [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/)